Mycoplasma laboratorium: Synthetic genome

 In 2010 Venter and colleagues created Mycoplasma mycoides strain JCVI-syn1.0 with a synthetic genome.
 Initially the synthetic construct did not work, so to pinpoint the error—which caused a delay of 3 months in the whole project—a series of semi-synthetic constructs were created.
 The cause of the failure was a single frameshift mutation in DnaA, a replication initiation factor.

-The purpose of constructing a cell with a synthetic genome was to test the methodology, as a step to creating modified genomes in the future.
+The purpose of constructing a cell with a synthetic genome was to test the methodology as a step to creating modified genomes in the future.
 Using a natural genome as a template minimized the potential sources of failure.
+8 segments made in yeast were pieced together to form the genome.
 Several differences are present in Mycoplasma mycoides JCVI-syn1.0 relative to the reference genome, notably an E.coli transposon IS1 (an infection from the 10kb stage) and an 85bp duplication, as well as elements required for propagation in yeast and residues from restriction sites.

 There has been controversy over whether JCVI-syn1.0 is a true synthetic organism.
 While the genome was synthesized chemically in many pieces, it was constructed to match the parent genome closely and transplanted into the cytoplasm of a natural cell.
 DNA alone cannot create a viable cell: proteins and RNAs are needed to read the DNA, and lipid membranes are required to compartmentalize the DNA and cytoplasm.
 In JCVI-syn1.0 the two species used as donor and recipient are of the same genus, reducing potential problems of mismatches between the proteins in the host cytoplasm and the new genome.
 Paul Keim (a molecular geneticist at Northern Arizona University in Flagstaff) noted that "there are great challenges ahead before genetic engineers can mix, match, and fully design an organism's genome from scratch".